 ]]>

-In this article, Leinonen Poland explains the basics you need to know about employment, payroll, and tax in Poland.
+In this article, Leinonen Poland explains the basics you need to know about employment, payroll, and taxes in Poland.

 Company Establishment in Poland

-To guarantee easier market access and gain trust in Poland, establishing a legal entity is recommended.
-Choosing which type of entity to form is a critical step.
+To guarantee easier market access and to gain trust in Poland, establishing a legal entity is recommended.
+Choosing which type of entity to form is a critical step, affecting taxes, liability, and ongoing compliance.
 While there are a whole host of (rarely used) options, the most common legal form among entities with foreign capital is a limited liability company (LLC).

 As a standard, companies in Poland pay 19% CIT.
 However, certain conditions make some businesses eligible to pay a lower CIT rate of 9%.